zonkyio/embedded-database-spring-test/README.md

 zonky.test.database.refresh=never                 # Determines the refresh mode of the embedded database. zonky.test.database.replace=any                   # Determines what type of existing DataSource beans can be replaced.

+zonky.test.database.init.script-locations=        # Locations of the SQL scripts to apply to the database. zonky.test.database.init.continue-on-error=false  # Whether initialization should continue when an error occurs. zonky.test.database.init.separator=;              # Statement separator in the SQL scripts. zonky.test.database.init.encoding=                # Encoding of the SQL scripts.

 zonky.test.database.postgres.client.properties.*= # Additional PostgreSQL options used to configure the test data source. zonky.test.database.mssql.client.properties.*=    # Additional MSSQL options used to configure the test data source. zonky.test.database.mysql.client.properties.*=    # Additional MySQL options used to configure the test data source.